spryker/spryker-docs/docs/paas-plus/dev/spryker-ci.md

 template: concept-topic-template
 ---

 Spryker CI is powered by [Buddy](https://buddy.works/) and provides an intuitive UI for a seamless CI/CD experience.
-It comes with the major functionality: Spryker Code Upgrader.

-The Spryker Code Upgrader service provides automated upgrades for minor and patch releases.
+It enables Spryker Code Upgrader to deliver continuous upgrades to your project.

 ## CI pipeline